Minnesota United players look to shake off a frustrating May

 It was a month that didn't feature much closure on the field.
 Despite a wealth of opportunities, the Loons went 1-4-1 and managed just four goals in six MLS games in May, the worst of a scoring slump that has plagued Minnesota all season.

-"I think for us again, it's getting a little bit of a mental break from the gauntlet that we had in May, which was game, recover, game, recover, which wears on players for sure," Trapp said.
+"I think for us again, it's getting a little bit of a mental break from the [difficult stretch of games] that we had in May, which was game, recover, game, recover, which wears on players for sure," Trapp said.
 "So, in a way, we can use this as kind of a closure for that month and then springboarding into the rest of the season."

-In those six league games in May, the Loons averaged 1.35 expected goals per game, which when multiplied out, comes to 8.1 goals.
+In those six league games in May, the Loons averaged 1.35 expected goals per game, which when multiplied out, comes to 8.1 goals in the month.
 Minnesota's scoring output in the month clocked in at less than half of what was expected statistically.

 The month even marked a step back from the first two months of the season, eight games that many found disappointing offensively.
 The Loons scored 11 goals in those contests, an overperformance of their 9.4 expected goals (1.17 per game).